 In 1960, only 36% of the State population lived in towns; the 2000 census showed that this has grown to 46%.
 More than 8.7 million people now live in towns.
 Approximately one-half of New York's citizens rely on towns for the provision of primary public services.

 A Town Supervisor is the chief executive officer of the town, similar to a city mayor.
 He/she is an elected official, in most towns serving a two-year term.
 The Supervisor sits as the presiding member of the Town Board, an elected body of four councilpersons who, along with the Supervisor, are responsible for the adoption of the annual budget, and for the adoption, enforcement and execution of all legislative actions of the Board.

 The Supervisor's responsibilities also include the preparation and recommendation of the annual budget, reports, information and material for Town Board action, as well as recommending amendments to the Town Code and ordinances when necessary.

 The Supervisor manages and is responsible for the day-to-day operations of Town government, and is available to meet with residents to discuss topics of interest to them.

 Community Services Coordinator

-This individual works out of the Supervisor's Office and is responsible for assisting residents in accessing governmental assistance including Town services and the Monroe County Home Improvement Program and coordinating Town special events such as Summerfest.
+This individual works out of the Supervisor's Office and is responsible for assisting residents in accessing governmental assistance including Town services and the Monroe County Home Improvement Program and coordinating Town special events.